 All UP- and VE-resins contain reactive organic solvents.
 In most cases the solvent is styrene.
 Since styrene can migrate into the foam core, it can cause:

+- softening of the foam

 - delayed or imperfect cure of the resin

 - decreased performance of the foam at higher temperature

 - increased creep of the foam

 To avoid this, the foam core should be sealed before the lamination process.